voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 1. We may disagree with our choices of candidates, who don't always match our views.
 2. We may feel trapped by a polarizing two-party system.
-3. And perhaps worst of all, politicians are too susceptible to corruption. ([The President explained how](https://www.youtube.com/watch?v=e4tHW9_bb08).)
+3. And perhaps worst of all, elected politicians become huge targets for corruption. ([The President explained how](https://www.youtube.com/watch?v=e4tHW9_bb08).)

 #### Liquid democracy can solve all three.